facebookexperimental/moq-encoder-player/README.md

 # moq-encoder-player

 MOQT version: draft-18 (negotiated via ALPN token `moqt-18`).
-LOC (Low Overhead Media Container) packager version: draft-04 **+ Codecstring**.
-The encoder and the player can also use CMSF (CMAF packaging, [draft-ietf-moq-cmsf](https://datatracker.ietf.org/doc/draft-ietf-moq-cmsf/)) instead, see [Packager](#packager)
+Media packaging can be CMSF (CMAF packaging, [draft-ietf-moq-cmsf](https://datatracker.ietf.org/doc/draft-ietf-moq-cmsf/)), which is what the encoder and the player default to, or LOC (Low Overhead Media Container) draft-04 **+ Codecstring**; both ends have to be set to the same one, see [Packager](#packager)

-This project provides a minimal implementation (inside the browser) of a live video and audio encoder and video / audio player based on [MOQT draft](https://datatracker.ietf.org/doc/draft-ietf-moq-transport/), media transport is based on [draft-ietf-moq-loc](https://datatracker.ietf.org/doc/draft-ietf-moq-loc/), the exact versions of the drafts implemented are shown in the UI of the endoder and the player.
+This project provides a minimal implementation (inside the browser) of a live video and audio encoder and video / audio player based on [MOQT draft](https://datatracker.ietf.org/doc/draft-ietf-moq-transport/), media packaging is based on [draft-ietf-moq-cmsf](https://datatracker.ietf.org/doc/draft-ietf-moq-cmsf/) or [draft-ietf-moq-loc](https://datatracker.ietf.org/doc/draft-ietf-moq-loc/), the exact versions of the drafts implemented are shown in the UI of the endoder and the player.

 The goal if ths code is to provide a minimal live platform implementation that helps learning on low latency trade offs and facilitates experimentation.